memcallen/EveMarketTool/docs/README.md

    - For queries less than 50 items, it will take approximately 5 seconds, but increases rapidly after 100 items
  - The table can be sorted by clicking on the column headers

-The third tab is for configuring the api website and formatting for the url
+The third tab is for configuring the API
- - If you are only using this tool to get item prices, this tab should be ignored
+ - Currently, you can only edit the config files manually, but this is on the to-do list
+ - Config File Section:
+   - Add Cfg
+     - Adds a new config
+   - Open Cfg
+     - Opens a new cfg without needing to restart the application
+   - Reload From File
+     - Reloads the current config from file
+   - Write To File
- - The current config uses market.fuzzworks.co.uk to query items
+     - Writes the current config to file
+   - Currently, remove config is disabled, but is also on the to-do list
+ - Response Parsing Section:
+   - API Decoder
+     - Provides a formatted URL
+     - Converts the response into an object, which is then sent to a table generator
+   - Table Generator
+     - Takes the output from an API Decoder and populates the main table
+     - Also does table colouring
+   - Reload Parser Configs
- - See the Configuration section for more details on how to configure the url
+     - Reloads the parsers without needing to restart the application

 ## Generic Table Filters